xvr6/cs509/Assignments/2. Task Master/p2 - application/task-master/README.md

 # Task Master

-Task Master is a task management system designed to help teams efficiently manage tasks, engineers, and project workflows.
-Built with React, TypeScript, and Vitest, this application provides a robust and scalable solution for task tracking and assignment.
+Task Master is a task management system built with React, TypeScript.

 ## Project Structure